-Generally speaking, you don’t need to purchase a full surround sound system to get expansive sound for a tight space.
+Generally speaking, you don’t need to purchase a full surround sound system to get expansive room filling sound for a tight space.

 Depending on how tight your space is, 2 channels is the most basic.
-Our experts advise a 2.1 channel soundbar as a good baseline.
+Our experts advise a 2.1 Channel soundbar as a good baseline.
+You can pair it with average-sized subwoofer like SVS SB-1000, JBL, Roku or Samsung models for a good surround sound.
 The first number is the number of sound emission points within the soundbar and the while the number after the decimal indicates the number of subwoofers.

-A soundbar with 5.1 channels or higher will most likely be bigger in size, but if you find one that can fit into your living space, then those are the best soundbars for immersive sound.
-A typical 5-7 channel soundbar will have front, center, side, and rear speakers to create a cinematic experience.
+A soundbar with 5.1 channels or higher will most likely be bigger in size, but if you find one that can fit into your living space, then those are the preferable soundbars for immersive sound.
+A typical 5-7 channel soundbar will have built in speakers in the front, center, side, and rear to create a cinematic sound experience.

 Price of the Soundbar for a Small Room